brandonjenniges/metro/README.md

 # metro

-An in development iOS application that utilizes the [NextTrip API](http://svc.metrotransit.org/).
+An in development iOS application that utilizes the [NexTrip API](http://svc.metrotransit.org/).

 Pre-requisites
 --------------